zblenlighten/power/Blockchain.md

     - Transactions are bundled together into a block
     - Miners verify transactions within each block are legitimate
     - Miners solve proof-of-work problem (inverse hashing) by computational resources
-    - A cryptocurrency prize provided by the protocol (reward) is given to the first miner who solves each blocks problem
+    - A cryptocurrency prize provided by the protocol (reward) is given to the first miner who solves each block's problem
     - Verified transactions are stored in the public blockchain
   - Proof of Stake (PoS: validate blocks)
     - Validators take turns proposing and voting on the next block